sergioroprado/KeyboardHeightProvider/README.md

 # Keyboard Height Provider (reborn from the ashes)

+This project was unstable and was giving build error because of publishing method.
+I ve changed it into jitpack.
+You can use it now.

 # AsynctaskCoffee
 Getting keyboard height in android it's a pain in the ass.
 For activities where soft input mode is `adjustResize`, you can set up an `OnGlobalLayoutListener` and measure how the activity window is resized, to make room for the keyboard.